Phishing can steal your identity!

 Don't get hooked like a phish!
 Don't respond to these emails!
 Delete them!

-The following is a recent example of a phishing message that has been sent to Western employees.
-When these messages are sent by a compromised account, you may feel that they are safe since they were sent by a coworker or even a supervisor.
-However when you move your mouse pointer over the hyperlink in the message (do NOT click the link... just move the pointer over it), you will see that it will take you to a website that does not match the sender.
+Browse the Western Phishing Report below to see examples of phishing scams.
+Many of these are sent from external email addresses, but some may appear to come from an @wwu.edu address.
+Some may look safe if they appear to have been sent by a coworker, a supervisor or an IT office.
+However when you move your mouse pointer over the hyperlink in the message (do NOT click the link... just move the pointer over it), you will see that it will take you to a website that is not part of the wwu.edu domain.